-Applying for a Russian visa can be time consuming and rather expensive for U.S. citizens, but on September 9, 2012 it got better for anyone who may be going more than once to Russia in a 3-year period: you can now get a 3-year, multiple entry Russian visa.
+Applying for a Russian visa can be time consuming and rather expensive for U.S. citizens, but back on September 9, 2012 it got better for anyone who may be going more than once to Russia in a 3-year period: you can now get a 3-year, multiple entry Russian visa.

-That means, for anyone flying Singapore Airlines via Moscow Domodedovo (DME), you can actually spend some time in Moscow rather than just staying airside.
+That means, for anyone flying via Moscow Domodedovo (DME), you can actually spend some time in Moscow rather than just staying airside.
 Now, some may still not want to, whether due to irrational fears of the Russian mafia, worries about grappling with the language, or practical concerns about expense (and central Moscow is expensive).
-But where's you're sense of adventure?
+But where's your sense of adventure?
 It's an amazing, vibrant capital city, where I thoroughly enjoyed living and working a couple years.
 So having been through the process, here are my tips for getting the new 3-year multiple entry Russian tourist visa:

 RUSSIAN TOURIST VISA REQUIREMENTS

 Here's what you really need when applying for a 3-Year Multiple Entry Russian Visa as a U.S. citizen:

 1. U.S. Passport Valid for at Least 6 Months Past the Visa Date

 Does your passport expire in less than 3.5 years?
 You can still get a multiple entry visa, but it will just be good for the life of your passport, less 6 months.
 So, for example, if your passport expires in 2.5 years, your Russian Visa would be valid for 2 years.